iundarigun/boa-leitura/backend/README.md

 [ ] Create an import page

 ### Best of
-[ ] Add mechanism to choose the best x year
+[X] Add mechanism to choose the best x year
+[ ] Part 2 allowing to choose the best of Quarter/half/year

 ### Statistics
 [X] Year statistics: Number of books by year